JOB OPENING: COMMUNICATIONS DIRECTOR

 The Communications Director will be responsible for the following:

-- Message development to support Basic Rights Oregon’s strategic plan, campaigns, and education initiatives.
+- Lead message development to support Basic Rights Oregon’s strategic plan, campaigns, and education initiatives.

 - Manage consultants to engage in public opinion research or factual research.